Skip to Content

 • Menstrual products (for female truck drivers)

 Today, most truck stops have designated bathroom and shower areas for truck drivers to freshen up while on the road.
 Some of these stops will provide you with shampoo and soap, but you may feel more comfortable bringing your own.
-Additionally, if the stop you choose does not provide these items, you’ll have to buy them, which can add up over time.
-It also may be worth bringing a couple of extras of some of these items, just in case.

 Keep Healthy Snacks Close and Hydrate Often

 Food is arguably one of the most important items to carry with you on the road.
 You can plan times to stop for meals along your route, but sometimes things don’t always go as planned.
 With that in mind, it is important to keep some food, drinks, and snacks in the cab of your truck.
-Truck drivers are prone to developing a variety of health issues, including obesity, high blood pressure, and diabetes, all of which can be attributed to an unhealthy diet and lifestyle.
-We strongly encourage you to stock up on some healthy snacks!
-Here are some food items you may want to consider bringing:

 • Granola bars